Tsmoore002900/Project_Par_3/README.md

 Approaches from inside 100 yards- the top ten had the least number of approaches at 16 with the other groups being a 17 and above.
 Approaches from > 100 yards- with all the groups being equal around 34 approaches Sand Save Percentage- at nearly 55% the top ten was 2-5% better than the rest of the field.

-Conclusion
+# Conclusion

-The Golfer that hits the ball the farthest, has a good scrambing percentage and has a good sand percentage is more likely to be the difference between being in the top ten and not.
+The Golfer that hits the ball the farthest, has a good scrambing percentage and has a good percentage in the sand  is more likely to be the difference between being in the top ten and not.

-How the work was distributed
+# How the work was distributed

 Cameron Pulling
 •	Created Golf Data Cleaned.ipynb where the data was cleaned and merged with the World Gold Ranking from CBS.
 •	The data was then broken down into the ranking ranges 1-10, 11-25, 26-50, 51-100, and 100+ to better find trends among the groups of gilfers.